ShaneOMalley/Platformer/README.md

 * a purple square will be drawn at the player's spawn point

-* tiles which are used in collision detection for a bullet will be highlighted in purple
+* tiles which are used in collision detection for a bullet will be highlighted

 * white dots will be drawn at the points where ceiling and ground collision is checked